 “Nobody tells people who are beginners—and I really wish somebody had told this to me—is that all of us who do creative work… we get into it because we have good taste.
-But it’s like there’s this gap, that for the first couple years that you’re making stuff, what you’re making isn’t so good, OK?
+But it’s like there’s a gap, that for the first couple years that you’re making stuff, what you’re making isn’t so good, OK?
+It’s not that great.
+It’s really not that great.
 It’s trying to be good, it has ambition to be good, but it’s not quite that good….
 A lot of people never get past that phase.
-A lot of people at that point, they quit….
-It’s only by actually going through a volume of work that you are actually going to catch up and close that gap.
-And the work you’re making will be as good as your ambitions.”
+A lot of people at that point, they quit.

 I became fascinated by this gap.
 In my own creative life, I felt ready to go through a volume of work.
 I did so with vigor.
 Hope.
 Joy, even.

 I realized why Glass said so many people never get past this phase.
 It isn’t because they’re weak.
 It’s because this phase, I’ve decided, is brutal.
 No one in their right mind would go past this phase of failing in order to succeed.

 Trying to close this gap has broken my heart over and over again—and the worst part is that I can’t even feel sorry for myself because I am doing this to myself.
 What is wrong with me?

 I’ve actually tried to stop at this phase.
 I’ve tried to give up.
 I can show you my journals to prove it.
 Every bone in my body wants to stop almost every day.
 It’s painful to put yourself and your work out there when you aren’t sure where any of it’s going—or worse, when you feel just plain invisible.